-One serious alternative to standard health insurance is a medical sharing plan.
-In short, the participants in the plans assume responsibility for paying the medical expenses of the program members.
+With a medical sharing plan, the participants assume responsibility for paying the medical expenses of the program members.
 This is done by averaging the cost of health care and dividing that into a monthly premium or pledge that each participant is required to make.
 Instead of pooling the money, the participants send their monthly pledge directly to another participant who has a current medical expense.
 One man said, “I would much rather write a check to an individual every month as opposed to an insurance conglomerate!”
 The participants pledge that they are church-going Christians and that they abstain from alcohol and tobacco.
 This helps keep the health costs lower than those of the general population.

-Five medical sharing programs have been recommended to me, and I will share the basic overview of each program and some of the responses I have received about them.
+Of the medical sharing programs that were recommended to me, I will share the basic overview of two of these and some of the responses I have received about them.

-It is important to note that several dozen people shared their personal testimonies with me about these programs, and all but two or three are generally satisfied and find the medical sharing programs equal or superior to standard health insurance policies.
+Several dozen people have shared their personal testimonies with me about these programs, and all but two or three are generally satisfied and find the medical sharing programs equal or superior to standard health insurance policies.

 Though Christian Healthcare Ministries (formerly known as Christian Brotherhood) went through some rough water financially some years back, things have turned around.

 On June 11, 2007, a pastor wrote: “My wife and I have been members since '93, and found no problems whatsoever.
 For the two of us, with a $1K deductible, we pay a total of $135/mo.
 Since both of us also have Medicare, if and when we have to use their program for health care, our Medicare covers the deductible, therefore, there will always be a zero balance on our part.
 They also offer a comprehensive education into how to negotiate with hospitals regarding a payment schedule that can lower your expenses a great deal.”